AI Security Guide

 Section 5: Adversarial Attacks: Deceiving the Intelligent System

-Adversarial attacks are malicious inputs crafted to cause an ML model to make a mistake.
-These attacks exploit the fact that models often learn statistical correlations that are not robust or semantically meaningful in the way human perception is.
+These attacks exploit the fact that models often learn statistical correlations that aren't robust or semantically meaningful the way human perception is.

 5.1 Threat Model: Attacker Knowledge and Goals